 2. Internet of Things

-Development of the IoT in the healthcare market has been an invaluable discovery in areas such as remote clinical monitoring, preventive care, assisted living for aged, and consistent fitness monitoring.
+The development of the IoT in the healthcare market has been an invaluable discovery in areas such as remote clinical monitoring, preventive care, assisted living for the aged, and consistent fitness monitoring.
 Each connected device is a potential door for cybercriminals and needs to be secured.

 It is important to keep patients’ information safe and secure, improve medical device and health IT security and resilience.
 With a focus on health IT security and resilience, the process is now geared towards increased industry readiness with better cybersecurity awareness; identify mechanisms to protect research data as well as intellectual property from attacks; and improve data sharing of industry threats, risks and mitigation.

 Healthcare organizations need to stay ahead with disaster preparedness to ensure the efficient functioning of critical systems.
 During such scenarios, virtual backup to traditional services can help provide medical assistance even in damaged or tattered facilities.

 Connecting each internet-connected medical devices and health system together can streamline processes related to patient care, medical records and billing—but each connected device opens up a gateway for cybercriminals.

 Emerging Technologies in Healthcare: A New Step Ahead

 Emerging technologies are helping organizations implement cost-effective healthcare software solutions on a global scale.
 These new technologies will change the future of healthcare and impact several areas such as synthetic biology, 3D printing and diagnostics.